“Are you positive you want to follow through with your plan, Sidney? What happens if your father discovers your experiment?”

 The Duke of Sheffield stood nursing his drink as he watched his next partner have her toes stomped upon by her current dance partner.
-He wondered who the divine creature could be.
-He doesn’t recall ever dancing with her before.
-She was a vision in pink chiffon and silk.
+He wondered who the divine creature in pink chiffon and silk could be.
+He didn’t recall ever dancing with her before.
 She held herself with a confidence most of the debutantes present tonight lacked.
 The lady would make an excellent duchess.
-He reached an age where it became expected of him to produce an heir and a spare.
-He was the last of the line of Sheffield’s.
+As the last of the Sheffields, he had reached an age where it became expected of him to produce an heir and a spare.
 His grandmother’s constant badgering about a wife and children reached the end of his nerves.
 To pacify her, he informed her he would secure a bride by the end of the season.
 So, this evening he decided to narrow his selection of possible candidates.
 No simple miss would do.
-She must have the credentials of a proper pedigree, be strong, supportive and most of all, she must be beddable.
+She must have the credentials of a proper pedigree, be strong, and be supportive.
+Most of all, she must be beddable.
 He refused to marry himself off to a simpering cow to appease his grandmother.
-Her suggestions for a bride still made him shudder.
 A chill ran along his spine at who his grandmother might saddle him with for a wife.

-He continued his regard as she became agitated at her partner.
-Alexander Langley laughed out loud as they swept past him at her impatience.
+Alexander Langley continued his regard of the lady as she became agitated at her partner.
+He laughed out loud at her impatience as they swept past him.
 Perhaps, she wouldn’t be a good candidate.
 When she glared at his humor, he lifted his glass to her with a twisted smile.
 Yes, she would be a pistol to fool around with, but not quite duchess material.
-Darn, well at least he would enjoy holding her in his arms on the next dance.
-He allowed himself to have a pleasurable season; just because he decided to marry didn’t make him a groom yet.
+At least he would enjoy holding her in his arms on the next dance.
+He would allow himself to have a pleasurable season; just because he decided to marry didn’t make him a groom yet.

-“Mmm, she appears to have more than a charming smile,” Wilde stared after her regarding her hidden charms.
+“Mmm, she appears to have more than a charming smile,” Wilde stared after her, regarding her charms.
 “I wonder if her dance card is full?”

 Wildeburg winced at the thought of having the responsibility of another person to care for.
 He took one last look at the chit on the dance floor who caught his attention.
 She captivated more than his eye.
 As he looked around the crowded ballroom, he noticed she drew every male’s attention to her as her dance partner tried to twirl her around the dance floor.
 The only thing the fool managed, was to bump her into the other couples as they danced.
 He saw her patience wore thin by the brittle smile upon her lovely face.
 A face he could stare at for hours if he was that sort of chap.
 When the fool bumped her against a column and preceded to step on her toes, Wilde decided to take pity on the beauty.
 Since he was near them, of course, they were practically at his feet.

-The bloke stuttered a response which only became drowned out by the orchestra as he swept the young miss away across the dance floor.
-He glanced down to smile his accomplishment at the miss for her scowl to deepen.
+The bloke stuttered a response, which only became drowned out by the orchestra as Wilde swept the young miss away across the dance floor.
+He glanced down to smile his accomplishment at the miss, only to see her scowl deepen.

-“Who do you think you are, Sir, to interrupt my dance?” she scowled.
+“Who do you think you are, sir, to interrupt my dance?”

 “Now is that any way to thank me for rescuing you from broken toes?”